dgwyther/HES_toolbox/README.md

 4. XP plots.
 Same as for Timeseries plots.
 5. Inverse Normal plots.
 Same as for Timeseries plots.
 In addition, set the bin increments and fitting limits.
 6. Largest events table: Set the title, column titles and fields.

+#### 2. Set the user template file
+See for example `reportTemplate_CCB_NB.py`.

+1. Set the template for the report.
+For example, add new sections with section headers, plots for each section

 #### 2. Run `reportDriver.py`
 Now run `python3 reportDriver.py` to load the user definitions and compile the output PDF.